2020 Annual Meeting

 The Psychonomic Society wishes to ensure that no individual is excluded because of the absence of auxiliary aids or services identified in the Americans with Disabilities

 Act.
-If you require special assistance at the meeting, please complete the appropriate section of the online registration form or e-mail firstname.lastname@example.org.
+If you require special assistance during the meeting, please complete the appropriate section of the online registration form or e-mail firstname.lastname@example.org.

 Program and Conference Organization